Seto Kaiba: Avatar

 - La Quinta Camera, faces in particular.

 - Several Nintendo franchises have a very Western feel to them.
 Namely the Mario series.
 For instance, the main character is a plumber with a large nose and moustache and a heavy Italian accent; the use of anime tropes in the series is rather rare aside from subtle graphical elements; and the minimal audible spoken dialogue by any of the characters (in any language) is in English.
+To compound it further, Princess Daisy's dialogue in particular borrows from many different American English dialects and accents, like Valleyspeak, Southern Dixie and even Ebonics.

 - The Legend of Zelda takes cues from many western fantasy novels and movies; with key influences being the legend of King Arthur and The Lord of the Rings trilogy.
 However, Japanese influence became more apparent in games following The Wind Waker.
 They still hold many western influences and Twilight Princess was specifically based on Wild West stories.